openfaas/docs/docs/tutorials/test-drive.md

 ```

 > Why not start the code on play-with-docker.com and then configure a Github repository to send webhooks to the API Gateway?

+### Wrapping up

+Please show your support for Open Source and head over to the [Github repo and Star the project](https://github.com/openfaas/faas).